 It is very likely that most of the Douglas-fir regeneration (vigor classes 1-3) found in this study will need release from overstory removal in order to recruit into the overstory.
-Although Douglas-fir appears to be able to maintain slow growth rates, reasonable LC ratios and HD ratios, and release potential in low light environments for several decades, it is unlikely that Douglas-fir can persist at slow growth rates in the understory for the many decades and centuries it would take for the overstory to be thinned by natural mortality.
-Understory trees from vigor class one are currently at some risk of mortality from suppression and growth rates of trees from higher vigor classes will decline as the overstory closes over time.
+Although Douglas-fir appears to be able to maintain slow growth rates, reasonable LC ratios and HD ratios, and release potential in low light environments for several decades, it is unlikely that Douglas-fir can persist at slow growth rates in the understory for the many decades it would take for the overstory to be thinned by natural mortality.
+Understory trees from vigor classes will decline as the overstory closes over time.

 If released, however, evidence from this study and all other studies reviewed suggest that Douglas-fir will respond.
 In all but the most severely suppressed trees, released trees appear able to regain growth rates comparable with trees that were never suppressed, recover from high HD ratios, and become viable replacement trees.
-The lag time before response to release, degree of response, and decline in HD ratio after release will depend on the level of overstory removal, the degree of crown crowding from understory competition after release, and pre-release live crown ratio and growth rates.
-Trees in vigor classes one and two will likely take a period of time to respond, while class three and four will likely respond very quickly.
+The lag time before response to release, the degree of response, and decline in HD ratios after release will depend on the level of overstory removal, the degree of crown crowding from understory competition after release, and pre-release live crown ratio and growth rates.
+Trees in classes one and two will likely take a period of time to respond, while class three and four will likely respond quickly.
 Furthermore, risk of stem failure from high HD ratios and lag time before response to release appear to increase with increasing tree height.
 Trees taller than 5m in both vigor class one and two should be carefully evaluated to determine if they are worth releasing.
 A LC ratio of at least of 50% and an HD ratio of not more than 80 (measured at 15cm above ground) are suggested thresholds to guide this evaluation.
 Trees taller than 10m, especially from vigor class 1, are unlikely to be worth releasing.

 At the individual tree level, dominant and co-dominant Douglas-fir with low levels of crown crowding (less than 50% 2-dimensional crown overlap) need an average of 45% full sunlight to achieve vigor levels where recruitment into the overstory without further release is likely (vigor class four).
-For vigor class three trees, this average is 35% full sunlight.
+For class three trees, this average is 35% full sunlight.
 For vigor classes one and two, the average was found to be 10-15% full sunlight.
 Below 10% full sunlight, regeneration is likely to be scarce and in vigor class one.
 SDI levels are 150 (30% full site occupancy; 24 Curtis Relative Density) or less to achieve vigor classes three and four, 150-275 for classes one and two, and 275+ (55% full site occupancy; 44 Curtis Relative Density) for scarce stocking and class one trees.
 These percent of full sunlight and SDI levels are means, however, and growth rates of individual trees will vary considerably for a given level of light or overstory density.